Annfield Plain railway station: History

 The station was opened by the North Eastern Railway, and it became part of the London and North Eastern Railway during the Grouping of 1923.
 The station then passed on to the Eastern Region of British Railways on nationalisation in 1948.

 The station was closed by British Railways on 23 May 1955.

 The site today

+The station has since been demolished and replaced by a supermarket.
+Nothing remains of the station.